|시간 제한||메모리 제한||제출||정답||맞은 사람||정답 비율|

 The input will consist of one case.
 The first line of the input specifies the number of telephone numbers in the directory (up to 100,000) as a positive integer alone on the line.
 The remaining lines list the telephone numbers in the directory, with each number alone on a line.
 Each telephone number consists of a string composed of decimal digits, uppercase letters (excluding Q and Z) and hyphens.
 Exactly seven of the characters in the string will be digits or letters.

 Generate a line of output for each telephone number that appears more than once in any form.
 The line should give the telephone number in standard form, followed by a space, followed by the number of times the telephone number appears in the directory.
 Arrange the output lines by telephone number in ascending lexicographical order.
-If there are no duplicates in the input print the line:
+If there are no duplicates in the input print the line: No duplicates.

 12 4873279 ITS-EASY 888-4567 3-10-10-10 888-GLOP TUT-GLOP 967-11-11 310-GINO F101010 888-1200 -4-8-7-3-2-7-9- 487-3279